THE FOLLOWING ARE EXTRACTS FROM THE MEATH CHRONICLE & RELATE TO

 CARLANSTOWN FC:

-st prize £2, ticket no. 73307, ( white impromptu ticket ), 2nd prize £1, ticket no 4996; 3rd prize 10/-, ticket no. 5655, Mrs P. Nolan, Maudlin St. Kells; 10/- prize for seller of the most tickets goes to D. Reilly.
+A vote of sympathy was passed with Mr. Michael Murtagh on the death of his aunt.
+Raffle prize winners were: 1st prize £2, ticket no. 73307, ( white impromptu ticket ), 2nd prize £1, ticket no 4996; 3rd prize 10/-, ticket no. 5655, Mrs P. Nolan, Maudlin St. Kells; 10/- prize for seller of the most tickets goes to D. Reilly.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~